cuba/PiuPiu/README.md

 ## Dependencies

-NetworkKit uses [MapCodableKit](https://github.com/cuba/MapCodableKit) for serialization.
+NetworkKit includes [MapCodableKit](https://github.com/cuba/MapCodableKit).
+This is a light-weight library.

 ## Credits